PennLINC/DevProps/README.md

 Note the sample size here is different (smaller).
 Not all subjects had high-quality Carit data, see lines 121:132 of this R [script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd) for more sample construction information.

-items to validate in 5:
-#### T-test directionality: i.e., more top-down w/ task

 # 6.1 Age effects: Whole-cortex
 [Bin_And_Aggregate_BuProp_180.m](https://github.com/PennLINC/PWs/blob/e9dafb2118b3814b971d74d9cab4c35c51916aa2/scripts/Bin_And_Aggregate_BuProp_180.m) will derive individual-level whole-cortex metrics for proportion bottom-up (or top-down).
 This output can read into R and plotted starting at line 206 of [this script](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.rmd), and within [this markdown](https://github.com/PennLINC/PWs/blob/main/scripts/Group_level_analysis.md).
 Code for reported stats is directly adjacent to plotting code.